Sole proprietor vs. independent contractor: What’s the difference?

-For example, a software developer who decides to start his or her own business quickly and easily might choose to operate as a sole proprietor, which does not require setting up a separate corporation and allows for the filing of personal and business tax liabilities on Form 1040.
+For example, a software developer who decides to start their own business quickly and easily might choose to operate as a sole proprietor, which does not require setting up a separate corporation and allows for the filing of personal and business tax liabilities on Form 1040.

-If the developer outsources his or her services to corporate clients, the customer might establish an independent contractor relationship, which means:
+If the developer outsources their services to corporate clients, the customer might establish an independent contractor relationship, which means:

 - The employer is not responsible for withholding the developer’s payroll taxes.

-- The developer must pay for both his or her own share of payroll taxes and the employer’s share of Medicare and Social Security taxes.
+- The developer must pay for both their own share of payroll taxes and the employer’s share of Medicare and Social Security taxes.

 - The employer reports what it pays the developer’s business to the federal government via Form 1099-MISC.

-If the software developer decides to create and sell an iPhone app on the side, he or she is not an independent contractor for Apple but a merchant who receives a payment each time someone downloads the app.
-Because the developer is not an independent contractor, he or she doesn’t receive a Form 1099-MISC and instead reports the app-related revenue on form 1040 Schedule C.
+If the software developer decides to create and sell an iPhone app on the side, they are not an independent contractor for Apple but a merchant who receives a payment each time someone downloads the app.
+Because the developer is not an independent contractor, they don't receive a Form 1099-MISC and instead reports the app-related revenue on Schedule C (Form 1040).